 The key to this whole discussion is that you and your spouse need to determine what is appropriate and what is necessary to tell your child about the divorce.
 Your divorce is not my divorce or your neighbor's divorce.
 It certainly isn't your mother or father's divorce, even though they may have opinions about how you need to talk to their grandchildren about the case.
 You and your spouse will be sitting in the home with your children Going through the divorce process and helping them understand why it is happening.
 Nobody else is going to volunteer to have that discussion for you, so you all may as well bite the bullet and figure out how to have that conversation.

-Make the conversation age appropriate
+Make the conversation age-appropriate.

-Bearing in mind the ages of your children and their maturity level you should tailor the conversation you have with them about your divorce to these benchmarks.
-You do not need to feel like you have to explain every detail to your child no matter how old they are.
+Bearing in mind the ages of your children and their maturity level, you should tailor the conversation you have with them about your divorce to these benchmarks.
+You do not need to feel like you have to explain every detail to your child, no matter how old they are.
 There are some aspects of your marriage that you want to keep private and that your children frankly do not need to know.
-Subjects like sexual infidelity, financial infidelity, drug use, and abuse are not subject matter that you necessarily need to weigh your children down with.
+Subjects like sexual infidelity, financial infidelity, drug use, and abuse are not the subject matter that you necessarily need to weigh your children down with.
 They will not help your child to understand the process any better.

 Going through a divorce with a special needs child